It’s commonly known as ‘ringing in the ears’ but tinnitus can manifest as a buzzing, roaring, humming, hissing clicking, or even something else.

 The trial involved 12 weeks of self-administered treatment (30-60 minutes per day) with the Lenire device.
 The patients’ progress was monitored for a further 12 months after they finished treatment.

-Book an appointment with our partner clinic to see if Lenire is suitable for you
+Book an appointment with our partner clinics to see if Lenire is suitable for you

 References